graphistry/graphistry-cli/docs/vGPU.md

 If you are installing on such a system, we are happy to help, so please reach out.

-## Architectural considerations: You may not need vGPUs
+## Architectural considerations: You may not want vGPUs

 A bare installation may be sufficient, meaning you can skip the complexity of using vGPUs: